leexsarah/CPSC473_HW10/README.md

 # CPSC473_HW10
-By Sarah Lee and Chris Danan
+By Sarah Lee and Annette Ruiz